vijithassar/lit/README.md

 $ ./lit.sh
 ```

-Alternatively (and **highly recommended** for development purposes), you can just *comment out* the Markdown, thereby preserving the original line numbers for more accurate debugging:
+Alternatively, and **highly recommended** for development purposes, you can just *comment out* the Markdown, thereby preserving the original line numbers for more accurate debugging:

 ```bash
 # comment out Markdown content from literate programming